Last Updated on September 8, 2024 by Vik

 Afterword

 It was the summer of 2014 when I originally had the idea to create War Stories.
-I already had saved hundreds of in-game screenshots, logs and played countless hours of the game since 2010.
+I already had saved hundreds of in-game screenshots, logs, and played countless hours of the game since 2010.
 There was a small measure of peace after the end of the Halloween War.
 The Empires of EVE series was recently announced by Andrew Groen and it was inspiring to see so many wanting to know the game’s history from the beginning.
 Like many grunts who never experienced the Great Wars, I wanted to know what life was like when we only had sticks and stones.
 There just wasn’t enough documentation on the past and the politics and culture of our gaming base wasn’t that accessible to the average guy.
 I was just a grunt Pandemic Legion pilot at the time, dabbling in writing and web design.
 World War Bee in 2016 was the last campaign I fought in EVE, my final shots after three years under Pandemic Legion’s banner.
 In the game I built up over 12,000 lifetime kills but what I loved the most was logistics in fleet fights.
 It was nothing but good times and strengthened my focus on creating War Stories and saving my screenshots and other data.
 Not unlike a war diary, it attempts to portray the spirit of the EVE community and the level of propaganda and meta-gaming that exists in online gaming.

 It’s now April 2018 at the time of the release of War Stories Act I; I hope it shows the strength of the EVE community in a single living virtual world.
 I semi-retired from the game in 2016 due to real life.
 The memories mean more now as a veteran, after having fought alongside my friends and taking part in its history.
+Ostensibly this was a warning of capsuleers to where their folly would lead them, but those who’ve encountered the immortals will know it was more likely taken as an ideal of death and destruction to which they can aspire from now until the end of time.

 In the end, I realized alliances are like sports franchises in real life.
 Generations come and go and the players change.
 No one can become too powerful given any length of time.
 It’s a constant fight for survival and keeping enemies in check.
 The nature of EVE is that it’s PvP defined – the most dangerous game.
 There will always be an ugly side of human nature.
 There will always be miners, soldiers and businessmen who crave war.
-There will always be scammers, pirates and hunters who prey on them.
+There will always be scammers, pirates, and hunters who prey on them.
 Every action has an irreversible effect.
 Every micro-decision in a fight can affect the outcome of a campaign, which can change the fate of the map.
 Tactics and propaganda evolve and the industrial machines continue the perpetual arms race.
 Every pilot and every decision matters, both inside and outside the battlefield.

 In both cases this is economical value that is created by people’s work, either in real life or in virtual life.
 They put their blood, sweat and tears into making stuff so they can have an advantage in a battle, because in this battle like in any other battle in meet worlds, in real life, it is the resources you have available.